reconhub/reconhub.github.io/_posts/2016-10-04-incidence-beta.md

 ---
 title: Beta version of incidence available!
-subtitle: The new RECON package incidence is coming together: the beta (testing) version is officially out on github.
+subtitle: The new RECON package incidence is coming together - try the beta version.
 bigimg: /img/big_epi_image.jpg
 ---

 *incidence* provides tools for incidence computation, visualisation, and modelling.
 Currently available features include:

 - computation of incidence from: `Date`, `POSIXct`, `integer`, or `numeric`